 It is already legal in Georgia to deny services – wedding or otherwise – to LGBT people.
 They are not protected under federal or state civil rights protections.
 In those states where bakers or florists have been sued for not providing services for a same-sex wedding, those states (or localities) had legal protections for LGBT people.
 We don’t.
 So to the businesses threatening to boycott or leave the state – why the hell haven’t you been insisting LGBT folks get that legal protection?
 Your hypocrisy angers me.

-So about this bill – the bulk of it seem unnecessary and redundant to already established Constitutional and state law.
+Overland Park Accident Truck and Divorce lawyers explains the bill saying that the bulk of it seem unnecessary and redundant to already established Constitutional and state law.
 All it does is wave a giant flag to the rest of the US that our legislators are whiny cry-babies who think their precious, malleable, nebulous religious beliefs are under attack from the approximately 10% of gay Georgians – many of whom are also people of faith.
 It also seems to actually create a partial state support of certain religious beliefs – a 100% violation of the First Amendment to the US Constitution.
 Let’s take a look at it.

 Section Two starts with an unnecessary protection of church leaders from having to perform marriages that violate their religious beliefs, and gives permission to individuals to not attend weddings that violate their religious beliefs.
 (When did this become a problem?)
 Churches are already very protected under the First Amendment, so this appears to be the as mentioned unnecessary protection of wedding service providers.
 It does read like more grandstanding.
 That said, I can see how the “you don’t have to go to a gay wedding” thing might apply to photographers and florists.